africaf/Radar_GEE/Exercise2.Plotting_time_series.md

 ___
 > ####  Question 1:
-> *Based on the plots of the individuals polarizations and RFDI, can you identify the date on which Alos Palsar consistentely identifies change on the surface?  *
+> *Based on the graphs of the individuals polarizations and the RFDI, can you identify the date on which Alos Palsar sees a change  on the surface?  *
 ___

 Now, we will plot the Sentinel-1 data